HandyLabel: Towards Post-Processing to Real-Time Annotation Using Skeleton Based Hand Gesture Recognition: Result and Discussion

 To assess the perception and usability of \appName, we conducted a comprehensive user study comparing it with the established annotation tool \labelStudio.
 The study's primary goals were to evaluate the intuitiveness, ease of use, and suitability of both tools for annotation tasks.

 To assess the perception and usability of \appName, we compared a comprehensive user study with the established annotation tool \labelStudio.
 Label Studio was chosen as the baseline due to its widespread adoption in research and industry, its comparable open-source architecture, and its support for multi-modal annotation workflows.
 This makes it a representative and fair comparison point for evaluating \appName.
 Future work will expand this evaluation to include standardized usability questionnaires such as the System Usability Scale (SUS) and comparisons with additional commercial annotation platforms.
 The study's primary goals were to evaluate the intuitiveness, ease of use, and suitability of both tools for annotation tasks.

+In order to compare the usability of \appName and \labelStudio, we prepare the annotation task of emotion labeling during video watching.
+In the sample, emotion annotation is done against the same video and same emotion labels.
+Participants will be shown the full-procedure of how each \appName and \labelStudio annotation is done.

-The study involved 46 participants from diverse backgrounds, including various nationalities, genders, and occupations, with the majority being students.
-The age ranges from 19 to 46, with an average age of 27.
-Our user study collects data using a Microsoft Forms survey~\footnote{Microsoft Form Survey: \url{https://forms.office.com/}}.
+The study involved 46 participants.
+Demographic information about the participants is summarized as follows: Age of $27.45 \pm 4.37$ years old.
+Gender of male (37), female (9), and prefer not to say (1).
+Nationality of Indian (33), German (6), Japanese (3), Pakistani (1), Egyptian (1), Russian (1), Iranian (1), and Ecuadorian (1).
+Occupation of students (31), and workers (16).
+Our user study collects data using a Microsoft Forms survey~\footnote{Microsoft Form Survey: \url{https://forms.office.com/r/SD7Bv9EMcR}}.
 Each participant was presented with videos demonstrating the labeling process using both \appName and \labelStudio.
 After watching the videos, participants answered questions assessing their experience with each tool.
 This included how intuitive they found each tool, the amount of effort required for setup, and which tool they preferred for labeling tasks.